commandus/tlns/README.md

 - message sequence number (if container is a vector)
 - receiving time of the first received packet (no matter which gateway is first)
 - radio packet itself
-- radio metadatas sent by each gateway.
+- radio metadata sent by each gateway.
 Metadata describes receiving conditions such as signal power, signal/noise ratio etc. Metadata stored in the map of gateway identifier.

 If packet received by two or more gateways, identical messages merged into the one.
-Metadata specific to the gateway added to the array of metadatas.
+Metadata specific to the gateway added to the array of metadata.
 Radio metadata array have at least 1 element.

 Each element of the message queue has an associated task descriptor.